-The All American Equity Fund declined 2.32 percent for the quarter, underperforming the S&P 500 Index benchmark, which returned 3.85 percent for the same period.
+The All American Equity Fund appreciated 1.67 percent for the quarter, underperforming the S&P 500 Index, which returned 3.82 percent for the same period.
 See complete fund performance.

 Past performance does not guarantee future results.
 Current performance may be higher or lower than the performance data quoted.
 The principal value and investment return of an investment will fluctuate so that your shares, when redeemed, may be worth more or less than their original cost.

-- The fund's macro allocations to technology and energy contributed greatly to the overall performance.
+- The fund's allocations to industrials, energy and financials were the best contributors to the fund's performance.

-- The strongest contributors to the fund were Motorola Solutions, Ross Stores and Omnicom Group.
+- The strongest contributors to the fund were Delta Air Lines, Darden Restaurants and Travelers Companies.

-- Lower investment weights in financials and technology, the two best performing sectors for the quarter, seemed to be a headwind for the fund.
+- Lower investment weights in financials, the best performing sector for the quarter, seemed to be a headwind for the fund.

-- Stock selection in consumer discretionary, industrials and consumer staples were a drag on performance.
+- Stock selection in consumer discretionary, financials and cash were a drag on performance.

-- Investments in Tractor Supply Company, Kroger and Universal Health Services negatively impacted the fund, as they were the weakest contributors to performance.
+- Investments in Tractor Supply Company, Kroger and Universal Health Services negatively impacted the fund as they were the weakest contributors to return.